Augustseverinandersen/Assignment1-simple-image-search/README.md

 ***OBS!*** Important to start with ```histogram_image_search_algorithm.py```, as this is the script that unzips the zip file.
 - ```histogram_image_search_algorithm.py``` script:
   - Clone the repository.
+  - Navigate to the correct directory.
-  -	Get the zip file from [Kaggle](https://www.kaggle.com/datasets/sanikamal/17-category-flower-dataset), and place it in the data folder.
+  -	Get the zip file from [Kaggle](https://www.kaggle.com/datasets/sanikamal/17-category-flower-dataset), and place it in the data folder (you might need to rename it).
   -	Run ```bash setup.sh``` in the command line.
 This will create a virtual environment and install the packages in the requirements.txt file.
   -	Run ```source ./assignment_1/bin/activate in the command-line```, to activate the virtual environment.
   -	In the command-line run ```python3 src/histogram_image_search_algorithm.py --choose_image 2 --zip_name data/archive.zip``` to run the histogram script.